 Responsibility for Flight Centre’s continuous disclosure policy and procedure rests with the Managing Director or, in his or her absence, the Company Secretary.

 The Managing Director has established a continuous disclosure consultation group (Continuous Disclosure Consultation Group), which is constituted by:

-- the Chief Executive Officer (Managing Director);
+a. the Chief Executive Officer (Managing Director);

 - the Chief Financial Officer (CFO);